James Lee Anderson Jr.

 Laura Bauld Turner

-Laura Bauld Turner graduated from Carolina cum laude with a B.A. in International
+Laura Bauld Turner graduated from South Carolina cum laude with a B.A. in International

 Studies and Spanish Language.
 Upon graduation, she became employed as a Legislative